 I've packaged this article up and released a library, @celine/celine.
-It has a slightly nicer API too.
+It has a nicer API too.
 Check it out! (o˘◡˘o)

 Published